silassequeira/Art-Rush/README.md

 # Web-Development - Final Project

+This project is a Single Page Web Application called **Art Rush**.
+It features a React-based front-end powered by Vite and a Node.js/Express backend with MongoDB for the database.
+The application allows users to [insert main functionality, e.g., browse and save, rate a choose their favorite artworks].

+## Prerequisites

+Make sure you have the following installed on your system:

+- **Node.js** (version 16.x or later)
+- **npm** (comes with Node.js)
+- **MongoDB** (local installation or a cloud database like MongoDB Atlas)

 ## Server Side

-- Node Modules for the server :
-  `npm install mongodb`
-  `npm install express`
-  `npm install bcryptjs`
-  `npm install cors`

-* Run `npm run database` to start the database server Open Mongo Compass and connect to `localhost:6000` You can now browse the database!
+- Run `cd server; npm install` to install dependencies

-* Run `npm run server` to start the server
+- Run `npm run server` to start the server

 ## Front-end Side

-- Node Modules for the server :
-  `npm install`
-  `npm install vite @vitejs/plugin-react --save-dev` `npm install react-router-dom`
-  `npm install axios`
+- Run `cd frontend; npm install` to install dependencies

-* Run `npm run viteapp` to start the vite app
+- Run `npm run viteapp` to start the vite app

+### (Optional)

+- Run `npm run buildapp` to create a build when the code in frontend/src folder changes

-* Or run `npm run app` to start all servers.
+- Run `npm run app` to start vite app and server.

+- Run `npm run app`

+## Project Structure